oleh-zayats/NWChat/README.md

 A highly incomplete chat app written in Swift using Network.framework (client) and Swift NIO (server-side) No 3-rd party libs used, this is a prototype of how chat funtionality is implemented using TCP sockets.

-Disclaimer: might contain severe bugs (kidding, some insignifficant ones and the UI sucks) ;]
+Disclaimer: might contain severe bugs (and the UI sucks) ;]

 ## Run this thing:

 1. clone/download repo

-2. Fetch dependencies and generate project: cd <…/NIOServer>
+2. Fetch dependencies and generate project:kidding
+cd <…/NIOServer>
 swift package generate-xcodeproj